Great Basin Seed

 Questions?
 Gives us a call at 435.283.1411 Monday – Friday from 8am – 5pm.

-Western Wheatgrass is an important native range grass throughout West.
-Previously known as Agropyron smithii.
+Western Wheatgrass Pascopyrum smithii) is an important native range grass throughout the West.
 Used for hay, pasture, erosion control.
 Moderately palatable.
 One of the best known and most commonly used native grasses.
 A long lived, cool season species with coarse blue-green leaves with prominent veins.
 A bluish appearance it has sometimes been called “Bluestem Wheatgrass” or “Bluejoint”.
 It is a sod former with very strong, spreading rhizomes.
 Stems arise singly or in clusters of a few and reach heights of 1 to 3 feet.

 Western wheatgrass is an excellent erosion control plant because of its spreading rhizomes.
 Widely used in seed mixtures for range seeding, revegetation of saline and alkaline areas, and critical areas for erosion control in the central and northern Great Plains region.
 Frequently used in the northern Great Plains for surface mine revegetation.
 Because of its strong rhizomes and adaptation to a variety of soils, it performs well as part of a reclamation mixture.
 Forage quality is high for pasture or range seedings.